mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 We make heavy use of branches in the development process.
 If your task requires more than one commit, commit your changes on a branch.

-Two types of branches exist: *feature* and *refactor*: the first is used for new features, the second for bug fixes or code refactorings.
-They are distinguished by prefix: a feature branch my-awesome-stuff would be named *feature/my-awesome-stuff* or *refactor/my-awesome-stuff*, if it's a refactoring branch.
-Both kinds of branches should be short living (a couple of days) to reduce the risk of diverting to far from master and causing huge afford to merge.
-Ideally, no commits happen directly to *master* and every commit is first evaluated on a feature/refactoring branch.
+Two types of branches exist: *feature* and *refactor*: the first is used for new features, and the second for bug fixes or code refactorings.
+They are distinguished by prefix: a feature branch my-awesome-stuff would be named *feature/my-awesome-stuff* or *refactor/my-awesome-stuff* if it's a refactoring branch.
+Both kinds of branches should be short living (a couple of days) to reduce the risk of diverting too far from the master branch and causing huge afford to merge.
+Ideally, no commits happen directly to *master*, and every commit is first evaluated on a feature/refactoring branch.

 Nowadays, we mostly do merging instead of rebasing.
 The following sections might therefore not accurately reflect the current workflow.